 - Automation Capabilities: Look for solutions that offer automatic trip detection and classification to minimize manual input and improve accuracy.
 The best apps can distinguish between different types of travel without constant user intervention.

-- Report Generation: Ensure the platform can generate comprehensive reports that meet IRS requirements and provide detailed insights into your travel expenses.
-These reports should be easily exportable for tax preparation purposes.
+- Report Generation: Ensure the platform can generate comprehensive reports that meet IRS requirements.
+These reports provide detailed insights into your travel expenses and should be easily exportable for tax preparation purposes.

-- Integration Options: Consider whether the solution integrates with your existing accounting software or expense management systems to streamline your overall business operations.
+- Integration Options: Consider whether the solution integrates with your existing accounting software or expense management systems.
+This can streamline your overall business operations.

 Planning for Future Rate Changes